maxwell-k/blog/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

+Command to setup this shell to use [Fast Node Manager] and install the required Node packages:

+    eval "$(fnm env --shell zsh)" && fnm use && npm ci

 To include a source map in the generated CSS file, set the `SOURCEMAP` environment variable to `true`.

-Command to run a development server on <http://127.0.0.1:8000> watching for changes and source maps:
+Command to run a Pelican development server with source maps on
+<http://127.0.0.1:8000> that watches for changes:

     SOURCEMAP=true npm exec gulp serve